purefn/presos/datamodel/datamodel.md

 - required values are represented as `Status.Public`, i.e. `Id[A]`, i.e. `A`

-- each app type can be different states
+- each app type can have different states

     - zero or more private